Shakibul-Hasan-14/IBM-Machine-Learning-with-Python/README.md

 ## IBM Machine Learning with Python
-All machine learning codes and the excel files used during lab work are uploaded here.
+All machine learning codes and the datasets used during lab work are uploaded here.